Useful Tips for Choosing Childcare

 - DBS checks - are the correct checks in place for staff (and over 16s in a childminder household) ?

 - Ofsted certificate and rating - all childcare providers registered with Ofsted, must legally present their registration certificate.
 Providers must also supply enquirers with the most recent Ofsted inspection rating and report if requested.
-This information can also be found at: www.ofsted.gov.uk then go to: find inspection report.
+This information can also be found on the ofsted website then go to: find inspection report.
 The highest and recommended ratings are Outstanding and Good.

 - Safeguarding and Welfare - what happens in the case of emergency?
 What are the safety procedures, is there a safeguarding policy in place?